Great East Japan Earthquake Reconstruction Support

 The ITOCHU Children's Dream Fund is part of the disaster support activities that ITOCHU Corporation has been conducting since March 2013.
-It is aimed at providing aid to the children in the areas afflicted by the Great East Japan Earthquake.
-In FY2017, the following support was provided through the ITOCHU Children's Dream Fund.
+It is aimed at providing aid to the children in the areas affected by the Great East Japan Earthquake.
+We have supported children's dreams in various ways.
+Please see this page to learn about our activities.

 Supporting Youth Baseball by Holding the ITOCHU Children's Dreams Cup

 To support the efforts of children in Rikuzentakata City, which was devastated by the disaster, the ITOCHU Children's Dreams Cup youth baseball tournament involving all five youth sports groups in the city was held twice, in spring and autumn.

 The spring and autumn tournaments, held May 28 - June 10 and September 23-24, 2018 respectively, both took place on the grounds of Rikuzentakata Otomo Elementary School, with ITOCHU Group employees also taking part in the events as volunteers.
 At the autumn tournament, current and former members of the Baseball Clubs from ITOCHU Group companies played friendly games and deepened exchanges with the children.